 Throughout Africa, The Hunger Project’s Epicenter Strategy mobilizes the population of a cluster of villages within a 10km radius to create an “epicenter,” or a center from which community-led development emanates to the surrounding areas.
 Through this fully integrated development strategy, community members establish and manage their own programs to address food security, nutrition, health, education, microfinance, water and sanitation.
 Epicenters follow four distinct phases over a period of about five to eight years on a path toward to sustainable self-reliance.
-Nchalo Epicenter is currently in Phase 3, during which the epicenter community shores up the progress that it has made since its inception, while beginning to plan for a transition to self-reliance.
+Nchalo Epicenter is currently in Phase 4, during which villagers enter their transition to self-reliance and The Hunger Project begins to withdraw financial support.
+The epicenter community affirms its partnerships, ensures funding streams from revenue-generating activities and begins relying on its leadership structures for future growth.
 Trainings are led by community-based animators, and epicenter committees manage each program, including budget oversight and leadership transitions.
 The epicenter strengthens its partnerships, including solidifying and creating an even more powerful partnership with local government.
-Taido-Anomabu epicenter serves 24 villages with a total population of 28,592 women, men and children in the Chikwawa district of Malawi.
-During 2015, 420 people participated in The Hunger Project food security workshops at Nchalo Epicenter, through which they learn sustainable practices to improve crop yields.
-Also In the first half of 2015, Ncahlo community partners sold 6,050 kgs of grain from their community food bank, which provides reliable, pest-free storage for excess harvest and ensures the food security of villagers during the off-season.
+Taido-Anomabu epicenter serves 24 villages with a total population of 37483 women, men and children in the Chikwawa district of Malawi.

 The Hunger Project promotes a holistic approach to food security, and many of its activities contribute to increased access to sufficient food but also improved diets, greater nutritional variety and stronger ties to local resources.
 For example, epicenter preschools provide hot, nutritious meals to students and epicenter rural banks offer loans and savings products that often increase the amount and quality of food at the household level.
 Most importantly, THP trains animators, who, with support from existing local and government institutions (farmers’ cooperatives, agricultural extension workers) hold trainings in farming technologies (row planting, field rotation), seed and soil types, and low-input yield-improving techniques (organic compost, microdose fertilizer application).
 The trainings take place at the epicenter demonstration farm, where crops are grown for consumption by the community and distribution to local school meal programs.